 - 6 eggs

-- Make the pancake mixture by pouring hot water into the flour and stirring until it becomes a smooth liquidy paste (like a pancake mix)
+- Make the pancake mixture by pouring warm water into the flour and stirring until it becomes a smooth liquidy paste (like a pancake mix)

-- Add the spring onions and a tsp of oil into the mixture and mix.
+- Add the spring onions, a pinch of salt and a tsp of oil into the mixture and mix.

-- Pour 1 cup of the pancake mixture into a medium heat pan and let it cook till golden. (step 1)
+- Pour enough of the pancake mix into a medium heat pan, like you would a pancake, and let it cook till golden. (step 1)

 - Flip the pancake and allow the other side to achieve the same result.